2022 Accessible Voting Information

 Magnifying tools are freely available on tables.

-If you need any other assistance with voting, vote center staff will be available upon request to read or help mark ballots.
+If you need any other assistance with voting, vote center staff are available on request.

 You may vote on a paper or an electronic ballot from a nearby accessible location, including a car.
 A vote center worker will qualify you to vote and return the voted ballot to the vote center.